 The wild ride on the poker table continued, making Karas a millionaire from scratch.
 When sitting at the card table, he was fearless.
 The idea of risk meant absolutely nothing to him.

 “One day I could drive a Mercedes and the next I could sleep in it,” he has said, explaining that he had no fear in taking risks.
 “Danger?
-What does it mean?” he once answered when an opponent asked him about his fearlessness in gambling.
+What does that mean?” he once answered when an opponent asked him about his fearlessness in gambling.

 That December, everything seemed to be over for Karas.
 Trying to detox would be the normal reaction for a millionaire who was left penniless within a month.